What is refuge?3 Jul 2018

 All women in refuge are supported by our Women's Workers who meet with them regularly and offer advice and support for dealing with benefits, housing and legal issues, as well as how to best make plans for the future.
 Our Children and Young People's Workers will also work closely with children to allow them to explore their feelings and experiences confidentially.

-If you're experiencing domestic abuse and need a safe place to stay, contact us on 01224 593381 or email firstname.lastname@example.org
+If you are experiencing domestic abuse and need a safe place to stay, you can call us on 01224 593381, email firstname.lastname@example.org or complete our online form HERE, for free, confidential advice.